-- The ZipCPU was designed to be an implementable soft core that could be placed within an FPGA, controlling actions internal to the FPGA.
-It fits this role rather nicely.
-It does not fit the role of a general purpose CPU replacement very well: it has no octet level access, no double-precision floating point capability, neither does it have vector registers and operations.
-However, it was never designed to be such a general purpose CPU but rather a system within a chip. - The extremely simplified instruction set of the ZipCPU was a good choice.
+• The ZipCPU was designed to be an implementable soft core that could be placed within an FPGA, controlling actions internal to the FPGA.
+This version of the CPU in particular has been updated so that it would support a more general purpose CPU, since as of version 2.0 the ZipCPU now supports octet level access across the bus.

+Still, it fits this role rather nicely.
+Other capabilities common to more general purpose CPUs, such as double-precision floating point capability, vector registers and vector operations have been left out.
+However, it was never designed to be such a general purpose CPU but rather a system within a chip.

+• The extremely simplified instruction set of the ZipCPU was a good choice.
 Although it does not have many of the commonly used instructions, PUSH, POP, JSR, and RET among them, the simplified instruction set has demonstrated an amazing versatility.
-I will contend therefore and for anyone who will listen, that this instruction set offers a full and complete capability for whatever a user might wish to do with two exceptions: bytewise character access and accelerated floating-point support. - This simplified instruction set is easy to decode. - The simplified bus transactions (32-bit words only) were also very easy to implement.
+I will contend therefore and for anyone who will listen, that this instruction set offers a full and complete capability for whatever a user might wish to do with the only exception being accelerated floating-point support.

-- The burst load/store approach using the wishbone pipelining mode is novel, and can be used to greatly increase the speed of the processor. - The novel approach to interrupts greatly facilitates the development of interrupt handlers from within high level languages. - The approach involves a single interrupt "vector" only, and simply switches the CPU back to the instruction it left off at.
-By using this approach, interrupt handlers no longer need careful assembly language scripting in order to save their context upon any interrupt. - At the same time, if most modern systems handle interrupt vectoring in software anyway, why maintain complicated hardware support for it? - My goal of a high rate of instructions per clock may not be the proper measure of this CPU.
-For example, if instructions are being read from a SPI flash device, such as is common among FPGA implementations, these same instructions may suffer stalls of between 64 and 128 cycles per instruction just to read the instruction from the flash.
-Executing the instruction in a single clock cycle is no longer the appropriate measure.
-At the same time, it should be possible to use the DMA peripheral to copy instructions from the FLASH to a temporary memory location, after which they may be executed at a single instruction cycle per access again. - Both GCC and binutils back ends exist for the ZipCPU.
+- The burst load/store approach using the wishbone pipelining mode is novel, and can be used to greatly increase the speed of the processor. - The novel approach to interrupts greatly facilitates the development of interrupt handlers from within high level languages.

+The approach involves a single interrupt "vector" only, and simply switches the CPU back to the instruction it left off at.
+By using this approach, interrupt handlers no longer need careful assembly language scripting in order to save their context upon any interrupt.

+At the same time, if most modern systems handle interrupt vectoring in software anyway, why maintain complicated hardware support for it?

+- Both GCC and binutils back ends exist for the ZipCPU. - As of this version of the CPU, a newlib version of the C-library now exists.